zumasys/docs/site/rover/POS/README.md

 ![On file](./RoverPOS-011.png)

-a.
-Displays the current saved payment methods that a customer has on file.
+A. Displays the current saved payment methods that a customer has on file.
 The Credit Card ID is the token that was received from the card processor, this is NOT the actual credit card number.

-b.
-Select the trash can to delete a card on file, this cannot be undone, if a saved payment is deleted you will need to renter it again.
+B. Select the trash can to delete a card on file, this cannot be undone, if a saved payment is deleted you will need to renter it again.

-c.
-Select the “Add” button to create a new ‘Card on File’.
+C. Select the “Add” button to create a new ‘Card on File’.

 ![Credit Card Details](./RoverPOS-012.png)